dahlia-labs/squared/README.md

-# ⚡ Numo-0
+# ⚡ Numo Squared

 ### Access squared leverage on any token.

-Smart contracts suite of Numo-0, an automated market maker that replicates "Squeeth" on the EVM -- an option-like derivative that squares returns.
+Smart contracts suite of Numo Squared, an automated market maker that replicates "Squeeth" on the EVM -- an option-like derivative that squares returns.

 ## Installation